cadon0/gif-to-the-beat/README.md

   - The songs folder location is saved in `song-directory.txt`.
 If there was a mistake this file can be edited or deleted
 - Add a "Browser" source in OBS and enter the URL e.g. `http://localhost:727/catjam`
   - this URL can also be opened in a browser, useful if you need to fiddle with offset values
-  - the port number can be changed in [config.js](./server/config.js) (if in doubt edit with notepad)
+  - the port number is a setting that can be changed

 # Multiple gifs?

-More sources can be added for more gifs by adding their names (this is the `gifName` in their [settings](./server/config.js)) to the end of the URL e.g. the two samples provided are `http://localhost:727/catjam` and `http://localhost:727/pikachu`
+More sources can be added to OBS for more gifs by adding their names (this is the `gifName` in their [settings](./server/config.js)) to the end of the URL e.g. the two samples would be `http://localhost:727/catjam` and `http://localhost:727/pikachu`

 # Help!
 It doesn't work